DevonDeRaad/Chalcophaps.Sanger/README.md

-# Chalcophaps.Sanger
+### Chalcophaps sanger project

-This repository will hold the scripts for analyzing the sanger sequencing data for 85 samples of Chalcophaps from across the range of the Genus.
+This repository holds the scripts for analyzing the sanger sequencing data for 84 samples from across the range of the genus Chalcophaps.
-We created a sampling map, a haplotype network, and ran bgmyc on the ND2 tree.
+We created a sampling map, haplotype networks, a concatenated phylogenetic tree, and tested for isolation by distance.